 A soft token containing the key pair is generated for the individual on the workstation the first time the user logs in to their account.
 To prove possession of the private key, a digitally-signed Certificate Request is submitted to the RA.
 The submission is made using the credentials supporting access to the individuals account within the IE.

-Certificates should normally be automatically renewed for permanent staff, though manually renewed for contractors and other temporary staff.
+Certificates should normally be automatically renewed for all users.
 If reissue is necessary, the same procedure is followed as for initial issue.

 Subscribing Agencies may have additional procedures to follow to authorize Certificate issue, though these will be in addition, not in replacement, of the above.